 - Coronary artery calcification is a marker of risk, as measured by Agatston score on coronary artery calcium imaging.
-It is not a diagnostic tool so much as it is a risk stratification tool.
-Its incorporation into global risk can be achieved by using the MESA risk calculator. - Ischemia-producing disease (also called hemodynamically or functionally significant disease, for which revascularization might be appropriate) generally implies at least one of the following: - Suggested by percentage diameter stenosis ≥ 70% by angiography; intermediate lesions are 50 69%38 borderline lesions are 40 70%6 (Fihn, 2012)
+Its incorporation into global risk can be achieved by using the MESA risk calculator. - Ischemia-producing disease (also called hemodynamically or functionally significant disease, for which revascularization might be appropriate) generally implies at least one of the following: - Suggested by percentage diameter stenosis $\geq$ 70% by angiography; intermediate lesions are $50 69\%^{41}$

-- For a left main artery, suggested by a percentage stenosis ≥ 50% or minimum lumen cross-sectional area on IVUS ≤ 6 square mm^{6, 39} (Fihn, 2012; Lofti, 2018) - FFR (fractional flow reserve) ≤ 0.80 for a major vessel39 (Lofti, 2018) - iFR (instantaneous wave free ratio) ≤ 0.89 for a major vessel36-38 (Davies, 2017; Gotberg, 2017) - Demonstrable ischemic findings on stress testing (ECG or stress imaging), that are at least mild in degree - A major vessel would be a coronary vessel that would be amenable to revascularization if indicated.
+- For a left main artery, suggested by a percentage stenosis $\geq$ 50% or minimum lumen cross-sectional area on IVUS $\leq$ 6 square mm - FFR (fractional flow reserve) $\leq$ 0.80 for a major vessel - Demonstrable ischemic findings on stress testing (ECG or stress imaging), that are at least mild in degree - A major vessel would be a coronary vessel that would be amenable to revascularization if indicated.
 This assessment is made based on the diameter of the vessel and/or the extent of myocardial territory served by the vessel. - FFR (fractional flow reserve) is the distal to proximal pressure ratio across a coronary lesion during maximal hyperemia induced by either intravenous or intracoronary adenosine.
-Less than or equal to 0.80 is considered a significant reduction in coronary flow. - iFR (instantaneous wave-free ratio) measures the ratio of distal coronary to aortic pressure during the wave free period of diastole, with a value ≤ 0.89 considered hemodynamically significant.
-Garage (Davies, 2017; Gotberg, 2017). - Newer technology that estimates FFR from CCTA image is covered under the separate NIA Guideline for FFR-CT.
+Less than or equal to 0.80 is considered a significant reduction in coronary flow. - Newer technology that estimates FFR from CCTA image is covered under the separate NIA Guideline for FFR-CT.